Looking for more scoops on your favorite New England sports teams? Check out NESN.

 “They would love to play together if somebody can make it happen,” a source close to the situation told Broussard.

-A possible landing spot for the two is Howard’s hometown of Atlanta, though Broussard reports that Paul still has ill will toward the Hawks after they passed on him in the 2005 NBA draft.
+A possible landing spot for the two is Howard’s hometown of Atlanta, though Broussard reports that the Lakers center still has ill will toward the Hawks after they passed on him in the 2005 NBA draft.

 “It would be very tough for him to go to Atlanta,” the source said.
 “He loved Atlanta when they should have drafted him in ’05, but not so much since then.
 But hey, everybody is an option at this point.”

-Several factors could complicate the intra-city move, though.
-The Clippers don't have enough salary-cap space to sign Howard outright, the Lakers would be reluctant to execute a sign-and-trade with their rival, and the Clippers reportedly have labeled forward Blake Griffin as “untouchable.”
-Griffin likely would need to be involved in any potential deal to acquire Howard.
+Several factors could complicate the intra-city deal, though.
+Namely, the Lakers’ reluctance to trade Howard to the team that shares their building and the Clippers’ reported classification of forward Blake Griffin as “untouchable.”
+Griffin likely would need to be involved in any deal to acquire Howard.